Build-Week-Diabetes-Manager/Web-UI/README.md

 # Web-UI

-This is a marketing page for a Diabetes Manager Application, featuring three pages: Home, About, and Sign Up.
+This is a marketing page for a Diabetes Manager Application.
+This application is responsible for tracking, monitoring, and predicting the user's future bloodsugar levels.
+The website features three pages: Home, About, and Sign Up.

 ## <u> HTML Files </u>